baylessj/baylessj.github.io/_posts/2020-11-05-squiggles-cmake.md

 to be an enjoyable testing framework.
 GoogleTest is set up to be easily integrated with an existing CMake project so it was a particularly good fit.
 The README for GoogleTest lists two methods for adding it to an existing project:
-Adding it as a git submodule and installing it as a CMake `ExternalProject`.
-The git submodule is, in my opinion, the easiest installation option.
-I'm more familiar with git than CMake and it was an easy setup process.
+Adding it as a Git submodule and installing it as a CMake `ExternalProject`.
+The Git submodule is, in my opinion, the easiest installation option.
+I'm more familiar with Git than CMake and it was an easy setup process.

 I later learned, however, that this method would cause difficulties when adding the Squiggles project as a dependency to other projects.
 I started adding